aradi/SCPC-Method/VASP/README.md

 2. Recommendations

+   2.0 The charged defect position should be placed in the middle of the unit cell or most close to the center of the unit cell.

    2.1 Only single point calculation.
 The SCPC, by the moment, cannot be used for ions/cell optimization.
    You can turn on the SCPC method but there won't have any effect to the forces.